alhog/DecentralizedSovereignty-/README.md

    - Compare and contrast different options, solutions, and approaches
    - Discuss trade-offs, advantages, and disadvantages of each option

-*The technical details section is indeed the most crucial part of this white paper, as it will provide a comprehensive and authoritative exploration of the various implementation options, trade-offs, and considerations for the proposed cross-jurisdictional, sovereign data stack.
-I will ensure that the content is tailored for our intended audience, which includes credentialed institutions, sovereign states, and stakeholders interested in implementing such a system.*
+*The technical details section is indeed the most crucial part of this white paper, as it will provide a comprehensive and authoritative exploration of the various implementation options, trade-offs, and considerations for the proposed cross-jurisdictional, sovereign data stack.*

 #### 4. Technical Details